integrated-ethics/web/content/labs/data-cleaning/data-cleaning-worksheet.md

 values are correct.
 Unusual observations might catch our eye and lead us to investigate further.

-6. One current GPA is listed as 1.35.
-Since this is an outlier, you look at the students' overall gpa which is 3.0.
+8. One current GPA is listed as 1.35.
+This is much lower than the GPAs of other students from that university, where the mean GPA is approximately 3.0.
 You're pretty sure that the 1 and the 3 must have been swapped so you go ahead and change the GPA to a more reasonable 3.15.
 What ethical issues might you be violating?

 ## Ethical Issues Definitions

-**Media Literacy**: Determining if an online article, video, etc. is factual, reliable, and unbiased.

-**Accessibility**: Ensuring to the best of one's ability that what we produce is available to those with special needs, including economic, physical, mental, and emotional.

-**Visualization**: Employing techniques that represent data and models in a clear, accessible way that accurately reflects the data and what we can learn from them.

-**Transparency**: Representing data, algorithms, processes, or any information that affects stakeholders in an open, explicit, and easily comprehensible format.

-**Diversity**: Having a variety of people (race and ethnicity, age, gender, skills and education level, sexual orientation, religion, etc.) contributing to the development of an idea or product in an effort to avoid bias, to increase the breadth of insight into the development process, and to ensure different groups don't experience disproportionate benefits or costs.

-**Sustainability**: Practices that serve to protect the environment including living creatures and other naturally occurring resources and features.

-**Intellectual Property**: Crediting the creator or discoverer of work;
-affording control over the work to the creator of the work.

-**Decision Making**: Taking responsibility for how a system or organization makes decisions, especially those involving life-altering actions.

-**Freedom of Speech**: Granting the rights and enforcing the limitations of the public to express themselves and correspond, including through electronic communication.

-**Dignity**: Valuing human and animal life, well-being, and connection above productivity or end results.

-**Physical and Mental Health**: Proactively taking care to protect the health of colleagues, customers, clients, consumers, employees, and oneself.

-**Professional Citizenship**: Contributing voice and opinion within one's expertise regarding the ethicality of the work of those around them.
+{{% ethical-issues-list %}}

 <!-- Should this be expanded beyond just ethics citizenship? -->